 - We are mandating that staff members stay home if they are experiencing any symptoms of illness.

 - Per CDC guidelines, we are asking our team members to travel only when necessary.

 - We have amped up our deep cleaning schedule and tightened requirements for food handling and infection control to prevent community acquired infection.
-Staff will wipe down all kitchen, bathroom and common area surfaces daily with Clorox wipes and perform continuous focused assessments on staff and clients (and at the start of every shift).
+Staff will use disinfectant wipes to clean kitchen, bathroom and common area surfaces daily and will perform continuous focused assessments on staff and clients (and at the start of every shift).